CrazEpic/UTD-Degree-Planner-and-Auditor/README.md

   - Credits already received (courses from all semesters before current date's semester + applied test credits + applied transfer credits)
   - Credits planned (courses in "Future")
 - Visual flowchart representation of requisite chains for a given degree plan
   - Please refer to [Documentation and Considerations](#documentation-and-considerations) for more information.
+- Ability to view the most important courses for degree plan
+  - Please refer to [Documentation and Considerations](#documentation-and-considerations) for more information.
 - Ability to set restrictions on specific semesters
   - Limit number of hours